If you have questions about purchasing work, exhibitions, collaborations or commissions please contact:

 In recent years Michael’s travels have lead him to experience and examine many new cultures and visual languages; the complexity of Moorish designs in Spain; Dutch wax prints in Ghana; traditional Khaleeji patterns in the Gulf region; woven textiles in Peru; and the design paper currency from around the world.
 In some unique manifestation, the mash-up of all of these distinct influences becomes the fuel for his current graphic experiments.

 Academically, he has spent the past two years engaging with a team of faculty members to completely rethink and reshape design curricula; he has consulted with the university to develop better systems of print production; and he has mentored 70+ students to engage in contextual and cultural design research.
-He has also redesigned, and is teaching, a graphic design history course that investigates ‘now and then’ with different weekly themes in an activated learning & research environment, instead of a chronological lecture-based approach.
+He has also redesigned a graphic design history course that investigates ‘now and then’ with different weekly themes employing an activated learning & research environment, instead of a chronological lecture-based approach.

 Michael is a member of People of Print, College Art Association, and the AIGA.